xretinx/xretinx/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a 22-year old student of computer science at Silesian University of Technology in Gliwice.
-I'm passionate about software development and Machine Learning.
+I'm passionate about software development and Machine Learning.<br>
-##💻 Skills <br>
+## 💻 Skills <br>
 👉C++<br>
 👉JavaScript<br>
 👉CSS<br>